ftc-editorial/ig-template/README.md

 To preview this project with default data (in the `model/example.json` file), simple run `gulp serve` or `gulp build`.
 You do not need to pass any arguments here.

-After running `gulp build`, you can run `gulp deploy` to go to server.
-NO arguments here.
+After running `gulp build`, you can run `gulp deploy` to server.

+NOTE: `gulp deploy` do not need any arguments.

 ## Data